nika-begiashvili/kodi-adjaranet/README.md

-# Adjaranet plugin for Kodi
+# Adjaranet plugin for Kodi.